austinmama/hardware-firewall-dedicated/faqs.md

 # FAQs for Hardware Firewall (Dedicated)
 {: #faqs-for-hardware-firewall-dedicated-}

-The following are frequently asked questions when working with the Fortigate Security Appliance 1g firewall.
+The following are frequently asked questions when working with the Hardware Firewall (Dedicated).

 ## What is a firewall?
 {: faq}